Schrysler/storage_room_android_example/README.markdown

 Restaurant data and simple announcements are loaded from the StorageRoom CMS via the provided JSON-API.
 Data is saved locally in a SQLite database and displayed in a Activity with a ListView and a Activity with a MapView.
 Details can be accessed in a seperate activity.
 The images in the ListView and in the DetailsView are downloaded in the background and cached locally for the application life-time.

-This example is kept kept simple on purpose and focuses on the downloading and parsing of the JSON data.
+This example is kept simple on purpose and focuses on the downloading and parsing of the JSON data.

 ## Maintainers